Taxation of international executives

 Non-Greek tax residents are not allowed any deductions from their income, unless they are tax residents of the EU or the EEA and they earn more than 90 percent of their global income in Greece or they can prove that their taxable income is that low that they should be entitled to deductions.

-Non-Greek tax residents, who report and are taxed in Greece only on their Greek source income, are no longer required to provide the Greek tax authorities with documentation supporting their non-Greek tax residence status.
+Non-Greek tax residents, who report and are taxed in Greece only on their Greek source income, are no longer required to provide the Greek tax authorities with documentation supporting their non-Greek tax residence status, however, are obliged to provide such documentation on demand by the competent tax authorities.

-The mere presence of the individual in Greece prior to the commencement of his/her assignment could have an impact in case the individual is eligible for treaty protection as the days of his/her physical presence might exceed the days in Greece permitted by the respective double tax treaty (if there is one).
+The mere presence of the individual in Greece prior to the commencement of their assignment could have an impact in case the individual is eligible for treaty protection as the days of their physical presence might exceed the days in Greece permitted by the respective double tax treaty (if there is one).

 Are there any tax compliance requirements when leaving Greece?

-The supporting documents providing proof that the center of the taxpayer’s vital interests is in the other country (e.g. a tax residence certificate, or a copy of the foreign income tax assessment note issued in the other country or, in the absence of such assessment note, a copy of the relevant foreign income tax return etc.) should be submitted no later than the last working day of the first ten days of September of the tax year following the tax year of departure.
+The supporting documents providing proof that the center of the taxpayer’s vital interests is in the other country/territory (e.g. a tax residence certificate, or a copy of the foreign income tax assessment note issued in the other country/territory or, in the absence of such assessment note, a copy of the relevant foreign income tax return etc.) should be submitted no later than the last working day of the first 10 days of September of the tax year following the tax year of departure.

-Furthermore, assignees who received income for services rendered in Greece have the obligation to submit an income tax return for this income and pay corresponding tax and solidarity contribution thereon (if applicable).
+Furthermore, assignees who received income for services rendered in Greece have the obligation to submit an income tax return for this income and pay corresponding tax and solidarity contribution thereon (if applicable), however, the Double Tax Treaty examination for specific income and circumstances should be taken into account.

 What if the assignee comes back for a trip after residency has terminated?